buryhoganllc/sonic-playground-guides/guides/intuiface.md

 - Select “Players” from the “Management” icon column.
 - Select the Player instance you wish to control (all relevant players are prefixed with “SonicPlayground-“ and the interactive title.)
 - Select the appropriate action:
-  - “Restart” – close and relaunch Intuiface Player
+  - `Restart` – close and relaunch Intuiface Player
-  - “Reboot” – perform a PC reboot
+  - `Reboot` – perform a PC reboot

 ## Manual Intervention